Can I Be Liable If My Car Is Rear-Ended In A Crash

 You may be.
 Remember, all drivers have to leave a reasonable and prudent space between vehicles.
 If the impact of a rear-end collision forces your car into the vehicle in front of you, it’s possible that you didn’t leave enough space.
 You could be considered negligent and liable for damages incurred by the driver of that car in front of you.

 Do not hesitate to contact a car accident lawyer if you are being blamed for your rear-end accident.
-The facts and circumstances surrounding your case matter.
+The facts and circumstances surrounding your case matter can be investigated.
 Our experienced attorneys will fight to protect you and your right to recover compensation.

 More than one person can be liable for an Orange County car accident.
 Sharing fault doesn’t necessarily mean that you can’t recover compensation.
 You are entitled to a financial award as long as someone else also shares fault.